flexera-public/policy_templates/cost/google/cloud_sql_idle_instance_recommendations/README.md

-# Google Idle IP Address Recommender
+# Google Idle Persistent Disk Recommender

 ## What it does

-This Policy finds Idle IP Address Recommendations and reports when it finds them.
-You can then delete the idle addresses
+This Policy finds Idle Cloud SQL Instance Recommendations and reports when it finds them.
+You can then delete the idle volumes

 ## Input Parameters